keyuquan/phoenix/README.md

 Licensing
 ---------

-Leaf is licensed under the Apache License, Version 2.0.
+Phoenix is licensed under the Apache License, Version 2.0.
 See [LICENSE](https://github.com/keyuquan/phoenix/blob/master/LICENSE) for the full license text.